 There is no free tier eligibility for Aurora right now like other RDS engines.
 This is because Aurora does not provide micro instances.

 Interested in learning AWS?
 Go through this AWS Tutorial!

 Now that you understand what is Amazon Aurora and what is the use of Aurora, let’s discuss the benefits of Aurora.
 The benefits of Aurora remain the same for both MySQL compatible and PostgreSQL compatible.

-- Autoscaling feature can be enabled.
-Whenever your storage needs are increasing, it will automatically increase your database size and decreases the size when there is a major decrease in need for storage space.
+- Autoscaling features can be enabled.
+Whenever yourstorageneeds are increasing, it will automatically increase your database size and decreases the size when there is a major decrease in the need for storage space.

-- You only pay for the storage space, and processing power you use.
-There is no upfront costs and other costs.
+- You only pay for the storage space and processing power you use.
+There are no upfront costs or other costs.
 It is just simple monthly payments.

 - You can isolate your network where your database is running using Amazon VPC.